opendocsg/slw-judgments-backfill/2012_SGCA_66/report.md

 adopted by the Judge.
 However, we varied the percentage of indirect contributions by the Appellant which we felt ought to be allotted a 30% weightage in each of the three asset classes.
 In the circumstances, the Appellant was awarded 49% (instead of 39%) of the net sales proceeds of the matrimonial home, 30% (instead of 5%) of the Respondent’s share of the Australian house sale proceeds, and 40% (instead of 20%) of the other matrimonial assets (the original orders made by the Judge are also reproduced below at [8]).
 Viewed from an overall perspective, the Appellant’s share of the entire pool of matrimonial assets amounted to 40.96%, whilst the Respondent’s share amounted to 59.03%.
 We would like to take the opportunity to emphasise once again that the court’s task, pursuant to s 112 of the Women’s Charter (Cap 353, 2009 Rev Ed) (“s 112”), is to arrive at a “just and equitable” division of the entire pool of matrimonial assets.
 In this regard, we were of the view that the division made in the present case, as reflected by the respective final overall percentages, did in fact achieve such a result when viewed in the round as well.
 In the circumstances, we also found it appropriate to make no order as to the costs of the appeal (a similar order, incidentally, having also been made by the Judge in the court below).

-5       We now give the detailed grounds for our decision and also take the opportunity to clarify the role of indirect contributions (particularly with regard to “the classification methodology” first referred to by this court in _NK v NL_ [2007] 3 SLR(R) 743 (“ _NK v NL_ ”)).
+5       We now give the detailed grounds for our decision and also take the opportunity to clarify the role of indirect contributions (particularly with regard to “the classification methodology” first referred to by this court in _NK v NL_ <span class="citation">[2007] 3 SLR(R) 743</span> (“ _NK v NL_ ”)).

 **Brief background**